Prescribing Addyi is easy

 18. Kornstein SG, James JA, Apfel SC, et al. Effect of flibanserin treatment on body weight in premenopausal and postmenopausal women with hypoactive sexual desire disorder: A post hoc analysis.
 J Women’s Health.
 2017;26(11):1161-1168.

-INDICATION AND IMPORTANT SAFETY INFORMATION INCLUDING BOXED WARNING
+IMPORTANT SAFETY INFORMATION

-WARNING: HYPOTENSION AND SYNCOPE IN CERTAIN SETTINGS
+WARNING: RISK OF HYPOTENSION AND SYNCOPE IN CERTAIN SETTINGS

 See full prescribing information for complete boxed warning.